Dodekablennos fraseri

-Dodekablennos fraseri is a species of combtooth blenny found in the western Indian Ocean, around Réunion and Mauritius.
-This species is a resident of tide pools where it can be found at depths of from 0 to 2 m.
-This species is the only known member of its genus.
+Dodekablennos fraseri is a species of combtooth blenny found in the western Indian Ocean, around the islands of Réunion and Mauritius.
+This species is a resident of tide pools, where it can be found at depths of from 0 to 2 m.
+D. fraseri is the only known member of its genus.
 Its specific name honours Thomas H. Fraser of the Mote Marine Laboratory who collected the type.